sandervandevelde/streetview-cyclist/README.md

 ### /fetch

-The typescript logic in the browser calls 'fetch' to retrieve the latest timestamp plus optional location cooridates:
+The typescript logic in the browser calls 'fetch' to retrieve the latest timestamp plus optional location coordinates:

 ```
 http://localhost:7000/fetch